stephcrete/REST-API-Design-Guide/README.md

 # NBB REST API Design Guide

 ## About
-This repository hosts the REST API Design Guide of the [National Bank of Belgium](https://www.nbb.be).
+The repository hosts the REST API Design Guide of [Statistics Canada].
+It is a copy of the the REST API Design Guide of the [National Bank of Belgium](https://www.nbb.be) imported from the following github repository (https://github.com/NationalBankBelgium/REST-API-Design-Guide).

-The guide is located on the wiki of this repository: https://github.com/NationalBankBelgium/REST-API-Design-Guide/wiki/Home

 ## License
-This project is distributed under the terms of the [EUPL FOSS license](LICENSE.md)
+This project is distributed under the terms of the [... license](LICENSE.md)